donatj/jqmux/README.md

 A particularly fruitful usecase for this is webhook routing.

+## Limitations

-This utilizes the library [github.com/savaki/jq](https://github.com/savaki/jq) and more information about expected values can be found there.
+This utilizes the library [github.com/savaki/jq](https://github.com/savaki/jq) for it's jq parsing.
+While it is very fast it is not fully featured, so more complicated jq queries might not work.
+More information about it's workings and expected values can be found there.

 ## Example